lithictech/suma/docs/payments.md

 and ledgers have $0 at the end, while a 'credit' refund preserves the total system balance, and results in non-zero ledger balances (that cancel each other out).

+### Refunds of loaded cash

+Similar to above, but there may be cases where a refund is needed of loaded cash, that was not used to purchase anything.
+This should be rare, as in most cases gift cards are not redeemable for cash.
+But it could happen if, say, someone adds more funds than they intend.

+In this case, the flow of funds is:

+- Dee loads $50 into their Suma account.
+Same as above, this creates:
+  - A Funding Transaction for $50.
+The `FundingTransaction#platform_ledger` field points to the `platform cash` ledger.
+  - Funding transaction processing creates a $50 BookTransaction from `platform cash` to `dee cash`, and saves it in the `FundingTransaction#originated_book_transaction` field.
+  - Balances at this point are:
+    - `platform cash` Ledger: -$50
+      - -$50 `BookTransaction` originated
+    - `dee cash` Ledger: +$50
+      - +$50 `BookTransaction` received
+    - Total system: Still $50
+- Dee says they meant to load only $5, not $50, and asks to be refunded $45.
+  Suma operators can initiate a refund of the $45, but it will not get the 'credit' book transaction.
+  - The `PayoutTransaction#platform_ledger` points to the `platform cash` ledger, its `#originated_book_transaction` points to the `dee cash` to `platform cash` transaction, and no `#credting_book_transaction` is set.
+  - Balances at this point are:
+  - `platform cash` Ledger: -$5
+    - -$50 `BookTransaction` originated (as part of funding process)
+    - +$45 `BookTransaction` received (user sent to Suma for refund payout/withdrawl)
+  - `dee cash` Ledger: +$5
+    - +$50 `BookTransaction` received (as part of funding process)
+    - -$45 `BookTransaction` originated (user 'withdrawing' money)
+  - Total system: $5
+    - +$50 `FundingTransaction`
+    - -$45 `PayoutTransaction`

 # Implementation